The Kansas City Chiefs are down 20-10 behind the San Francisco 49ers.

 When you get back to the office, refreshed from a short break, your calendar is full … with people you enjoy meeting, who have problems you can solve and are willing to pay premium fees.

-That is the reality for clients I work with every day.
+That is the reality for law firms I work with every day.

 They still get referrals … great referrals from great professional and client relationships.
-But they’re not out there day after day begging for business.
+But they’re not out there day after day begging for estate planning leads.
 No one tells them who they can work with or what they can charge.

 And they only buy lunch for people they like.
 Out of friendship rather than obligation.

-I’m not saying that to impress you, I just want you to know that it works.
+I’m not saying that to impress you.
+I just want you to know that digital marketing for estate planning and elder law firms works.

 You can learn how now in my newest free training.
 I’ll show you the exact strategies our clients follow to take back control and grow their estate or elder law firms to seven figures … and more.
 After you watch the training, book a strategy call with us and see if it makes sense for us to help you, too.